Richmond25lab/Richie2/README.md

 4. **Download the renamed photos** as a ZIP archive.

 The app has a clean UI with two tabs—**Upload Photos** and **Rename Photos**—and handles common file management tasks with notifications for success or errors.
 It's especially useful for organizing large batches of images with consistent, readable names.

+C.   app.R - **Lab Repository Management System**
+This Shiny app is a **Lab Repository Management System** that allows users to **store, track, and manage key lab materials** such as seeds, tissue cultures, reagents, and equipment.
+It provides a tabbed interface where users can input sample information via forms, save them to structured CSV files, and view the entries in searchable, filterable data tables.
+Each tab corresponds to a specific category, and new entries are instantly saved and displayed.
+The app ensures data consistency, organization, and easy retrieval—ideal for laboratory inventory and experimental sample tracking.